warren-bank/testing-readme-before-commit/README.md

     * most likely, this blockchain is a short-lived instance of `testrpc`;<br>
       in which case, redeployment is necessary each time the RPC server is restarted.
   * the addresses of these deployed contracts need to be saved,<br>
-    and made available to the Dapp as it is being developed and tested.
+    and made available to the Dapp while it is being developed and tested.
 * I've found the existing tools to be somewhat lacking for this purpose.<br>
   It's very possible that I'm mistaken and have re-invented the wheel.
   * `dapp` provides [`seth`](https://github.com/dapphub/seth) as its command-line tool to perform RPC calls.<br>